Dyan Cannon: Personal life

-From 1978 to 1979, Cannon and Armand Assante were a steady item in public.
-She has also been in relationships with comedian Mort Sahl, producer Murray Shostak, talent agent Ron Weisner and sculptor Carl Hartman, as well as directors Hal Ashby and Jerry Schatzberg, and actors Hy Chase, Ron Ely and Michael Nouri.
-She is still friends with Nouri and accompanied him to a premiere nearly 40 years after their breakup.
+Cannon has also been in relationships with comedian Mort Sahl, talent agent Ron Weisner, and sculptor Carl Hartman, as well as producers Murray Shostak and Leonard Rabinowitz, directors Jerry Schatzberg and Hal Ashby, and actors Armand Assante, Hy Chase, Ron Ely and Michael Nouri.
+She remains friendly with Nouri and accompanied him to a premiere four decades after their breakup.
+In 2025, Cannon told a reporter for People magazine that she has several friends with benefits.
+She later clarified that she had misunderstood the term.